What Is An Absinthe Fountain

 It is known that more than one herb used in the production of absinthe exhibits psychotropic properties.
 Psychotropic substances effect the CNS (central nervous system) in a way that alters brain function.
 Such effects can manifest as changes in mood, perception, consciousness and behavior.

-One of the most interesting aspects of absinthe is the famous absinthe rituals.
+One of the most interesting aspects of absinthe is the famous absinthe ritual.
 There are two known rituals for the preparation of absinthe, the traditional French Absinthe Ritual and the Modern or Bohemian Absinthe Ritual.

 The traditional ritual of preparing absinthe is to place a sugar cube on your absinthe spoon while the spoon is placed atop your absinthe glass containing a dose of absinthe.
 Cold water is slowly dripped over the sugar cube allowing the sugar to melt and drip through the holes of the slotted absinthe spoon and mix with the absinthe.
 As water is added to absinthe, the alcohol concentration will drop which allows the anise and other herbal oils to separate out.
 The process will cause the absinthe to take a milky, opalescent appearance.
-This is called the louche and will only happen if the absinthe used was distilled properly with the correct ingredients.
+This is called the louche and will only happen if the absinthe was distilled properly with the correct ingredients.
 Poor quality absinthe will not produce the louche effect.

 The modern ritual for preparing absinthe became a popular method using fire to make absinthe preparation look more exciting.
 The fire or Bohemian Absinthe ritual is done the same way as the traditional method with the sugar cube being soaked in absinthe before put on the spoon.
 The cube is then lit on fire and allowed to melt the sugar into the glass.
 While the sugar is flaming, it is dropped into the glass to ignite the absinthe.
 Water is then added to extinguish the flame.
 Although this method may look interesting, it is dangerous and will ruin the taste of your absinthe.
-Serious absinthuers will never light their absinthe on fire as it does nothing but make your absinthe taste terrible and possibly cause 3rd degree burns when the glass tips over.
+Serious absintheurs will never light their absinthe on fire as it does nothing but make your absinthe taste terrible and possibly cause 3rd degree burns when the glass tips over.